- Phone: Events Management Office at 413-585-2669

-Throughout Commencement and Reunion Weekend, every effort will be made to accommodate guests and alumnae with disabilities.
-Anyone with physical disabilities who wishes to be dropped off near the entry to the Quadrangle for the awards convocation or Commencement ceremony should speak to the police officer at the top of Paradise Road.
+Throughout Commencement Weekend, every effort will be made to accommodate guests and alumnae with disabilities.
+Anyone with physical disabilities who needs to be dropped off near the entrance to the Quadrangle for the awards convocation or Commencement ceremony should speak to the police officer at the top of Paradise Road.

 At Commencement and Ivy Day ceremonies, reserved seating, limited to two per party, will be provided for those in wheelchairs, those who require sign-language interpreters and those who are legally blind.
-To reserve tickets for Commencement or Ivy Day, graduating seniors should submit a disability accommodations request form for their guests to the Office of College Relations in Garrison Hall or call extension 2170 by Friday, April 12.
+To reserve tickets for Commencement or Ivy Day, graduating seniors were required to submit a disability accommodations request form in mid-April.

-Sign language interpreters are routinely provided at Commencement, and a special seating section near the front of the audience will be designated.
-However, students should still submit a request form (see “Seating” above) for guests to obtain tickets to be seated in this section.
+Sign language interpreters are routinely provided at Commencement, and a special seating section near the front of the audience will be designated for guests of those students who submitted a ticket request form (see “Seating” above).

 Large-print Commencement materials for the visually impaired can be requested by seniors on the disability request form (see “Seating” above); the large-print materials can be picked up at the Campus Center information desk on Commencement Weekend.
-A transcript of the Commencement speaker’s address will be available for download at www.smith.edu/commencement.
+A transcript of the Commencement speaker’s address will be available after the ceremony at www.smith.edu/commencement.

 On the Quad, accessible restrooms are located on the first floors of Jordan and Cushing Houses.
 Emerson House also has a restroom that is accessible from the Emerson dining room ramp.
-An accessible portable toilet will be outside the Indoor Track and Tennis (ITT) facility.
-If Commencement is held indoors in the ITT, accessible restrooms are near the main entrance and a portable toilet will be outside.
+An accessible portable toilet will be outside of the Quandrangle.
+If Commencement is held indoors in the Indoor Track and Tennis (ITT) facility, accessible restrooms are near the main entrance and a portable toilet will be outside.